mautic/mautic/UPGRADE-8.0.md

 - Deprecated service alias `mautic.config.model.sysinfo` removed.
 Use the FQCN service id `Mautic\ConfigBundle\Model\SysinfoModel` instead.
 - Deprecated method `Mautic\NotificationBundle\Helper\NotificationHelper::unsubscribe()` removed with no replacement; it was unused.
 With it, the `LeadRepository` and `DoNotContact` constructor arguments of `NotificationHelper` were removed as well.
 - Deprecated service id `symfony.filesystem` removed. `Symfony\Component\Filesystem\Filesystem` is now registered under its class name, so autowired and FQCN-based usages are unaffected; only container lookups by the `symfony.filesystem` string need updating.
+- Deprecated action `Mautic\LeadBundle\Controller\AjaxController::addLeadUtmTagsAction()` (ajax action `lead:addLeadUtmTags`) removed with no replacement.
+Its only caller, the unused JavaScript function `Mautic.createLeadUtmTag()`, was removed as well.